usaid-cs/yesterday-i-learned/canada.md

 - [Public opinion](https://www.reddit.com/r/uwaterloo/comments/6lalj8/shawerma_plus_portions/) recommends shawarma wraps in this order: Lazeez, Mozys, Shawarma Plus.
 - The [Chinese immigration act of 1885](https://en.wikipedia.org/wiki/Chinese_Immigration_Act_of_1885) placed a head tax of \$50 on all Chinese immigrants coming to Canada, with the exception of "diplomats, government representatives, tourists, merchants, men of science, and students".
 The amount for everyone else was \$10.
 - RBC lined its [Toronto headquarters](https://en.wikipedia.org/wiki/Royal_Bank_Plaza) with glass infused with gold.
+- The XL in [Keystone XL](https://en.wikipedia.org/wiki/Keystone_Pipeline) stands for "export limited", actually.
+- It is unclear whether or not Jack Layton used the [Jack Layton Ferry Terminal](https://en.wikipedia.org/wiki/Jack_Layton_Ferry_Terminal) before it was called the Jack Layton Ferry Terminal.